indrabasak/indrabasak.github.io/_posts/2017-09-03-anatomy-of-a-bug-pt-2.md

 #### Heap Size Increase

 Since the initial cause of Zuul service failure was memory starvation, increasing the heap size was an obvious choice.
-The follwoing changes were made to the heap
+The following changes were made to the heap
 sizes:

 | Heap  Size         | JVM Flag       | New Value     | Old Value  |